 Dowanhill Street, Glasgow

 This suburban street in the west end end of Glasgow was used as the street where Claire and Frank Randall had their home while in America.

 Built in the 15th century, this Scottish university appears (as Harvard University?) in Outlander season 3.

 Located close to Edinburgh, this impressive castle ruin is used to portray Ardsmuir Prison, used to hold Jacobite prisoners.

 Royal Mile, Edinburgh

 Running through the centre of Edinburgh, this street connect Edinburgh Castle and Holyrood Palace.
-It was used for scenes where Claire returns to Jamie after passing through the stones.

 The World’s End

 A favourite pub of many in Edinburgh, this historic drinking hole is memorable for those who have read Voyager.